aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 ```
 ./harbor-configuration.sh
 ```
-## Using a harbor local registry on an eks-a admin instance
+## Import EKS Anywhere Container Images to the Local Harbor Registry on a Snowball Device
 Prerequisites:

 1. EKS-A admin instance is set up successfully and is in running status.